GeNet: A Multimodal LLM-Based Co-Pilot for Network Topology and Configuration

-In this paper, we introduced GeNet, a multimodal co-pilot for enterprise network engineers.
-GeNet is a novel framework that leverages an \ac{LLM} to streamline network design workflows, by updating network topologies and device configurations based on user intents.
-A unique aspect of GeNet is its use of topology images to interpret the network's topology, which makes it agnostic to the topology input format rather than being tailored to a specific format or operating system.
-Whereas most research in the domain of network engineering automation has focused on configuration synthesis, we take a step further by automating the fulfillment of intents in which updates to both topology and configurations are required.
-Our results demonstrate GeNet's ability to interpret network topology images accurately and confirm the potential of multimodal \ac{LLM}-based co-pilots to use images of network topologies.
-In turn, this possibly can reduce network engineers' efforts and accelerate network design processes in enterprise environments.
-Furthermore, we show the importance of \ac{LLM}'s precise topology understanding when it handles intents that require modifications to the network's topology.
+In this paper, we introduce \textit{GeNet}, a multimodal co-pilot designed for enterprise network engineers. \textit{GeNet} is an innovative framework that utilizes an \ac{LLM} to streamline network design workflows by updating network topologies and device configurations based on user intents.
+Our results demonstrate that \textit{GeNet} can effectively interpret topology images, highlighting the potential of multimodal \ac{LLM}-based co-pilots in leveraging such visual data.
+This can significantly reduce engineers' efforts and accelerate network design processes.
+Furthermore, \textit{GeNet} shows the ability to successfully handle various intents, even with incomplete or low-quality input specifications, in an average processing time of 81 seconds.

-Currently, GeNet does not support outputting updated topologies as images but rather outputs natural language descriptions.
-Although GPT-4 can generate diagrams, it still struggles to produce high-quality topology images~\cite{donadel2024llms}.
-While automatically generating markup language scripts to be rendered as diagrams is possible, achieving accurate and comprehensible layouts is still an open challenge.
-Therefore, to support this functionality, further advancements in multimodal \acp{LLM} are needed, we leave integrating this capability into GeNet as future work.
-Finally, we note that network specifications commonly include sensitive information.
-Therefore, enterprises would likely prefer local \acp{LLM} rather than APIs for network engineering co-pilots.